 Siri raised an eyebrow, but she knew by now not to encourage him.
 Or, at least, not to encourage him too much.
 “Tell me,” she asked, using a little wooden spear to eat her grape slices.
 “Why do they call you Lightsong the Bold?”

-“That is an easy one to answer, my dear,” he said, leaning back.
+“There is an easy answer to that one, my dear,” he said, leaning back.
 “It is because of all the Gods, only I am bold enough to act like a complete idiot.”

 Siri raised an eyebrow.

 “My station requires true courage,” he continued.
 “For, you see, I am actually quite a solemn and boring person.
-At nights my fondest desire would be to sit and count the rocks in various piles beside my bed.
+At nights my fondest desire is to sit and count the rocks in various piles beside my bed.
 However, alas, I cannot.
-Because of my courage, I go out each night and abandon my rocks in favor of socializing with the other members of the pantheon.”
+Because of my courage, I go out each evening and abandon my rocks in favor of socializing with the other members of the pantheon.”

 “Why does that take courage?”